awsdocs/amazon-elasticache-docs/doc_source/redis/in-transit-encryption.md

 The following constraints on Amazon ElastiCache in\-transit encryption should be kept in mind when you plan your implementation:
 + In\-transit encryption is supported on replication groups running Redis versions 3\.2\.6, 4\.0\.10 and later\.
 + In\-transit encryption is supported only for replication groups running in an Amazon VPC\.
-+ In\-transit encryption is only supported for replication groups running most current generation node types\.
-It is not supported on replication groups running on previous generation node types\.
-For more information, see [Supported Node Types](CacheNodes.SupportedTypes.md)
++ In\-transit encryption is only supported for replication groups running the following node types\.
+  + R5, R4, R3
+  + M5, M4, M3
+  + T2

+  For more information, see [Supported Node Types](CacheNodes.SupportedTypes.md)\.
 + In\-transit encryption is enabled by explicitly setting the parameter `TransitEncryptionEnabled` to `true`\.
 + You can enable in\-transit encryption on a replication group only when creating the replication group\.
 You cannot toggle in\-transit encryption on and off by modifying a replication group\.
 For information on implementing in\-transit encryption on an existing replication group, see [Enabling In\-Transit Encryption](#in-transit-encryption-enable)\.
 + To connect to an in\-transit encryption enabled replication group, a database must be enabled for transport layer security \(TLS\)\.
 To connect to a replication group that is not in\-transit encryption enabled, the database cannot be TLS\-enabled\.